DNS-OARC/dnscap/README.md

 ## Dependencies

-`dnscap` has a non-optional dependency on the PCAP library and optional dependencies on LDNS and BIND library (see also Linking with libbind).
+`dnscap` has a non-optional dependency on the PCAP library and optional dependencies on LDNS.
+BIND library `libbind` is considered optional but it is needed under OpenBSD for various `arpa/nameser*` include headers (see also Linking with libbind).

 To install the dependencies under Debian/Ubuntu:
 ```